Goldman Sachs Group Inc. Sells 535,716 Shares of Hologic, Inc. (NASDAQ:HOLX)

-Goldman Sachs Group Inc. cut its holdings in Hologic, Inc. (NASDAQ:HOLX) by 15.8% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 2,864,533 shares of the medical equipment provider’s stock after selling 535,716 shares during the quarter.
-Goldman Sachs Group Inc. owned approximately 1.13% of Hologic worth $191,121,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Goldman Sachs Group Inc. trimmed its position in shares of Hologic, Inc. (NASDAQ:HOLX) by 15.8% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 2,864,533 shares of the medical equipment provider’s stock after selling 535,716 shares during the period.
+Goldman Sachs Group Inc. owned 1.13% of Hologic worth $191,121,000 as of its most recent filing with the Securities and Exchange Commission.

-Several equities analysts have recently issued reports on HOLX shares.
-Redburn Partners started coverage on shares of Hologic in a report on Thursday, October 14th.
-They set a “neutral” rating for the company.
-Jefferies Financial Group started coverage on shares of Hologic in a report on Thursday, July 29th.
-They set a “buy” rating and a $95.00 target price for the company.
-Morgan Stanley lowered their target price on shares of Hologic from $77.00 to $75.00 and set an “equal weight” rating for the company in a report on Friday, July 30th.
-William Blair reiterated an “outperform” rating on shares of Hologic in a report on Friday, July 30th.
-Finally, Evercore ISI upgraded shares of Hologic from an “in-line” rating to an “outperform” rating and set a $78.00 price objective for the company in a report on Tuesday, July 6th.
-Five equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, Hologic presently has a consensus rating of “Buy” and an average target price of $85.50.
+A number of equities research analysts recently issued reports on HOLX shares.
+Raymond James increased their price objective on Hologic from $78.00 to $88.00 and gave the stock an “outperform” rating in a research report on Tuesday, August 3rd.
+Morgan Stanley lowered their price target on Hologic from $77.00 to $75.00 and set an “equal weight” rating on the stock in a research report on Friday, July 30th.
+Jefferies Financial Group assumed coverage on Hologic in a research report on Thursday, July 29th.
+They set a “buy” rating and a $95.00 price target on the stock.
+William Blair restated an “outperform” rating on shares of Hologic in a research report on Friday, July 30th.
+Finally, Redburn Partners assumed coverage on Hologic in a research report on Thursday, October 14th.
+They set a “neutral” rating on the stock.
+Five analysts have rated the stock with a hold rating and ten have issued a buy rating to the company.
+According to MarketBeat.com, the company currently has an average rating of “Buy” and a consensus price target of $85.50.

-Hologic (NASDAQ:HOLX) last announced its quarterly earnings results on Wednesday, July 28th.
-The medical equipment provider reported $1.33 EPS for the quarter, topping the consensus estimate of $1.12 by $0.21.
-The business had revenue of $1.17 billion for the quarter, compared to analysts’ expectations of $1.03 billion.
+Hologic (NASDAQ:HOLX) last announced its quarterly earnings data on Wednesday, July 28th.
+The medical equipment provider reported $1.33 earnings per share for the quarter, topping analysts’ consensus estimates of $1.12 by $0.21.
 Hologic had a net margin of 35.98% and a return on equity of 67.74%.
-During the same quarter in the previous year, the company earned $0.75 EPS.
-Equities research analysts expect that Hologic, Inc. will post 7.76 EPS for the current year.
+The company had revenue of $1.17 billion during the quarter, compared to analyst estimates of $1.03 billion.
+During the same period in the previous year, the business earned $0.75 EPS.
+As a group, equities analysts expect that Hologic, Inc. will post 7.76 earnings per share for the current fiscal year.

 Hologic, Inc engages in the development, manufacture, and supply of diagnostics products, medical imaging systems, and surgical products dedicated to serve the healthcare needs of women.
 It operates through the following segments: Breast Health, Diagnostics, GYN Surgical, and Skeletal Health.
 The Breast Health segment includes a portfolio of solutions for breast cancer care for radiology, pathology, and surgery.